danillouz/dans.garden/content/Lambda/Nodejs event loop.md

 title: Node.js event loop
 description: AWS Lambda can freeze and thaw its execution context, which can impact Node.js event loop behavior.
 date: 2019-05-30
-updated: 2023-02-03
+updated: 2024-08-17
 tags:
   - evergreen
 ---

 One of the more surprising things I learned recently while working with AWS Lambda is how it interacts with the Node.js event loop.

 Lambda is powered by a [virtualization technology](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing).
-And to optimize performance it can freeze and thaw the execution context of your code so it can be reused.
+And to optimize performance it can "freeze" and "thaw" the execution context of your code so it can be reused.

-This will make your code run faster, but can impact the "expected" event loop behavior.
+This will make code run faster, but can impact the expected event loop behavior.
 We'll explore this in detail.
-But before we dive in, lets quickly refresh the Node.js concurrency model.
+But lets quickly refresh the Node.js concurrency model.

+> [!note] Already familiar with the event loop?
+>
-If you're already familiar with the event loop, you can jump straight to the [[#AWS Lambda]] section.
+> Go straight to the [[#AWS Lambda]] section.

 ## Concurrency model